ThiiLuu79/MyPortfolio/README.md

 /img
 - /home : contains images for the home page
 - /experiences : contains images for the experiences page
-- /websites : contains images for the websites page
+- /personal : contains images for the personal projects page
 - /games : contains images for the games page
 - /art : contains images for the art page
-- /school : contains images for the school page
+- /academic : contains images for the school page
 - /education: contains images for education section
-  - /certificates : contains the certificates

-/games
+/archives
 - Contains the compressed game files to download

 /video